The content of this page is licensed under the Creative Commons Attribution 3.0 License.

 Kai Neumann

-Kai Neumann antwortet d3dhemmer
+Kai Neumann replies d3dhemmer

 What is the connection of these comments to the model?
 I think they'd deserve another, probably qualitative model.
 Btw. many other parts of Europe are catching up without the background of a China connection.
 I look forward for additional models - one should come by me.